 If you have a dog that’s petrified of fireworks, please don’t blame yourself.
 If you have a dog that doesn’t flinch, don’t smugly take the credit either!
+There are plenty of common fears that dogs have, as well as ways to handle them.

 Every year, Alison, the owner of Ruff and Tumble, watches Twiglet start to tremble and pant in fear as the fireworks begin.
 It’s horrible for them both, and every year it’s the same.
 Lulu Springer, despite being bred as a gun dog, is very wary too.
 Daisy Labrador?
 Well she couldn’t care less.
 One owner, three dogs, three different reactions.